Yes/no question: Russian

 In (2a) there are no particular context requirement, but the finite verb is the position of the pitch accent.
 For (2b), there is no particular context as well, but the sentence-final internal argument is where the focus is.
+With this accent the question is interpreted as (depending on context) "Was it a book that Masha bought?" or "Did Masha buy a book?
+A book?
+Really?"